 Growing Tips for Long-Lasting Paperwhite Flowers

 For optimal growing, keep your bulbs in a cool spot (50 to 60 degrees Fahrenheit), out of direct sunlight, for a couple of weeks until the roots have grown.
 At this point, they will be white.

 After this rooting period, you must put them in a bright, warm spot.
 Some people recommend putting them under “grow lights,” or fluorescent lights.
 Or, if you want to speed up the flowering, you can also use a heat mat or heating pad underneath your bulbs.

-That said, we usually plant my bulbs and put them on the kitchen counter, which is bright but gets no direct sun.
-With regular watering, but without any extra attention, they do fine.
+That said, you could always place them somewhere like a kitchen counter that is bright but gets no direct sun.
+With regular watering, but without any extra attention, they'll do fine.

-After the blooms have faded, we compost the bulbs.
+After the blooms have faded, you can compost the bulbs.